‘Educating the mind without educating the heart is no education at all.’ Aristotle

 In Key Stage One children use Oxford Reading Tree to support their reading.
 They are taught phonics through the Letters and Sounds scheme.

 Children go on at least one ‘trip’ per year to support their learning, for example the National Space Centre.
-Yew Tree values its links with St Alphege and Solihull United Reform Churches.
-RE is taught following the agreed Solihull syllabus.
+Yew Tree values its links with St Alphege Church and Solihull United Reform Churches.
+RE is taught following The Agreed Solihull Syllabus for Religious Education.
 There are three Residential visits a year in Year 2, Year 4 and Year 6.
-Homework is weekly in EYFS and KS1 and focuses on core skills.
+Homework is set weekly in EYFS and KS1 and focuses on core skills.
 Homework in KS2 is set half termly and focuses on core skills and linked topic tasks.
 Children are expected to produce a portfolio of work by organising their tasks and meeting deadlines, both key life skills.

-If you would like to know more about the curriculum we follow at Yew Tree Primary please contact the relevant subject lead professional, as listed on the staff page of our website, or contact Rachael Russell, Headteacher, via the school office.
+If you would like to know more about the curriculum we follow at Yew Tree Primary please contact the relevant subject lead professional, as listed on the staff page of our website, or contact Mrs Rajineet Bloomfield, Head of School, via the school office.

-The curriculum is our key school development for the academic year 2019 – 2020.
+The curriculum is our key school development for the academic year 2020 – 2021.
 A termly overview of what is taught is listed below so you can see the key elements of the curriculum your child will be taught and when.
-We have initially listed our Autumn curriculum plan from 2018 as our developing curriculum will evolve throughout the 2019 – 2020 academic year.
+We have initially listed our Autumn curriculum plan for 2020 as our developing curriculum will evolve throughout the 2020 – 2021 academic year.